MarkEdmondson1234/searchConsoleR/README.md

 ### 0.1.2.9000 - Github

 * Correct bug for error in country code.
-Will now return the original ISO code instead if not recognised (e.g. CXX)
+Will now return the 'Unknown Region' if not recognised (e.g. `CXX`)
 * Add `scr_auth` function that wraps `googleAuthR::gar_auth` so you don't need to load googleAuthR explicitly.

 ### 0.1.2 - on CRAN

-Move to using googleAuthR for authentication backend.
+* Move to using googleAuthR for authentication backend.

 ### 0.1.1
-Change search_analytics() so if no dimensions will still return data, instead of NULL
+* Change search_analytics() so if no dimensions will still return data, instead of NULL

 ## Shiny Compatible
 Authentication can be done locally or within a Shiny app.
 See a very bare bones example here: https://mark.shinyapps.io/searchConsoleRDemo/